radical-cybertools/ExTASY/README.md

 ======================================

 Provides a command line interface to run multiple Molecular Dynamics (MD) simulations, which can be coupled to an analysis tool.
 The coupled simulation-analysis execution pattern (aka ExTASY pattern) currently supports two examples:
-(a) Gromacs as the "Simulator" and LSDMap as the "Analyzer"; (b) AMBER as the simulation engine and COCO as the analyzer.
+(a) Gromacs as the "Simulator" and LSDMap as the "Analyzer"; (b) AMBER as the "Simulator" and COCO as the "Analyzer".
 Due to the plugin-based architecture, this execution pattern, will be expandable as to support more Simulators and Analyzers.